petercerno/trader-backtest/README.md

 ## Trader Interface

 We assume that the trader being backtested works as follows: The trader wakes up regularly (e.g. every few seconds) and is given the actual account balances and the most recent security (or crypto-currency) price.
 The trader then might emit new limit, stop, or market order(s).
 We currently do not support arbitrage trading between multiple exchanges.
 For simplicity, we assume that at the beginning of every tick there are no active orders on the exchange (thus there is no need to update the existing orders).
 When the trader emits new orders (after processing a tick), the emitted orders are either executed, or canceled by the exchange at the very next tick.
 We assume that all emitted orders can be executed independently of each other.
+The trader may assume that the provided data (currency balances and prices) are correct (within some small margin of error).
+On the other hand, it cannot assume anything about how often and when exactly it is called.
+One reason is that the exchange API might become unresponsive for long periods of time (so there might be gaps in the historical data).

 ## Trader Evaluation